SingleManTH/agiletoolkit.org/docs/overview/design.md

 ![Web Development Levels of Abstraction](dia-levels-of-abstraction.png)

-Years of experience with demanding Agile projects has proven that this radical level of abstraction shortens the learning curve, simplifies development and eases testing.
+Years of experience with over 100 demanding Agile projects has proven that this radical level of abstraction shortens the learning curve, simplifies development and eases testing.

 ## The Composability Principle